-Approval of the 2015 Annual Report, Including the Audited Consolidated Financial Statements of Transocean Ltd. for Fiscal Year 2015 and the Audited Statutory Financial Statements of Transocean Ltd. for Fiscal Year 2015.
+Approval of the 2016 Annual Report, Including the Audited Consolidated Financial Statements of Transocean Ltd. for Fiscal Year 2016 and the Audited Statutory Financial Statements of Transocean Ltd. for Fiscal Year 2016.

-The Board of Directors proposes that the 2015 Annual Report, including the audited consolidated financial statements of Transocean Ltd. for fiscal year 2015 and the audited statutory financial statements of Transocean Ltd. for fiscal year 2015, be approved.
+The Board of Directors proposes that the 2016 Annual Report, including the audited consolidated financial statements of Transocean Ltd. for fiscal year 2016 and the audited statutory financial statements of Transocean Ltd. for fiscal year 2016, be approved.

-The audited consolidated financial statements of Transocean Ltd. for fiscal year 2015 and the audited Swiss statutory financial statements of Transocean Ltd. for fiscal year 2015 are contained in the 2015 Annual Report, which, along with this proxy statement, is available at: http://www.deepwater.com/investor-relations/financial-report.
+The audited consolidated financial statements of Transocean Ltd. for fiscal year 2016 and the audited Swiss statutory financial statements of Transocean Ltd. for fiscal year 2016 are contained in the 2016 Annual Report, which, along with this proxy statement, is available at: www.deepwater.com by selecting Financial Reports, Annual and Quarterly Reports in the Investors' section dropdown.
 In addition, these materials will be available for physical inspection at the Company's registered office, Turmstrasse 30, CH-6300 Zug, Switzerland.
-The 2015 Annual Report also contains information on the Company's business and financial stuation, and the reports of Ernst & Young Ltd, Zurich, the Company's auditors pursuant to the Swiss Code of Obligations, on the Company's consolidated financial statements for fiscal year 2015 and statutory financial statements for fiscal year 2015.
-In its reports, Ernst & Young Ltd recommended without qualification that the Company's consolidated financial statements and statutory financial statements for the year ended December 31, 2015.
-Bate 2014, 2015, and 2014 present fairly in all material respects the consolidated financial position of Transocean Ltd. and subsidiaries at December 31, 2015 and 2014, and the consolidated results of operations and cash flows for each of the three years in the period ended December 31, 2015, in accordance with accounting principles generally accepted in the United States and comply with Swiss law."
-Ernst & Young Ltd further expresses its opinion and confirms that the statutory financial statements for the year ended December 31, 2015, comply with Swiss law and the Articles of Association of the Company.
+The 2016 Annual Report also contains information on the Company's business activities and the Company's business and financial situation, and the reports of Ernst & Young Ltd, Zurich, the Company's auditors pursuant to the Swiss Code of Obligations, on the Company's consolidated financial statements for fiscal year 2016 and statutory financial statements for fiscal year 2016.
+In its reports, Ernst & Young Ltd recommended without qualification that the Company's consolidated financial statements for the years ended December 31, 2016 and 2015 present fairly in all material respects the consolidated financial statements for fiscal vears ended December 31, 2016 and 2015 present fairly in all material respects the consolidated financial position of Transocean Ltd. and subsidiaries at December 31, 2016 and 2015, and the consolidated results of operations and cash flows for each of the three years in the period ended December 31, 2016, in accordance with accounting principles generally accepted in the United States and comply with Swiss law."
+Ernst & Young Ltd further expresses its opinion and confirms that the statutory financial statements for fiscal year 2016 comply with Swiss law and the Articles of Association of the Company.